 Perhaps your gas valve to your furnace was shut off during the summer for safety reasons.
 If you want your furnace to receive the gas, make sure the gas switch is turned to the “on” position.

 You may experience furnace shutdowns due to a dirty air filter.
 Your furnace can develop all sorts of problems when its air filter is dirty.
 You should make sure that your filter is clean so that your furnace will start up again.

 Overheating or faulty parts

 It is possible for any furnace component to malfunction or overheat, causing the system to turn off as a result.
-Expert furnace repair Newark services should be contacted if any parts of the furnace fail.
+Expert heater repair in Hudson, NJ services should be contacted if any parts of the furnace fail.

 How do I know if my furnaces is not working right?